 Click the OK button.

-When you enable the feature using Control Panel, the option to require “Network Level Authentication” also gets selected by default, which is an option you want to allow anyway.
+When you enable the feature using the Control Panel, the option to require “Network Level Authentication” also gets selected by default, which is an option you want to allow anyway.

-Enable Remote Desktop on Windows 11 from Command Prompt
+Enable Remote Desktop from Command Prompt

 To enable the remote desktop protocol with Command Prompt on Windows 11, use these steps: